collectivehealth/frontend-boilerplates/vanilla/README.md

-###Basic Vanilla JS boilerplate to be used for interviews.
+###Basic angular boilerplate to be used for interviews.

-This is a very simple blank HTML/CSS/JS boilerplate with JQuery and Bootstrap support
+This app includes JQuery and UI-Router support.

 #### Quick Start